vydang02/Regression-Analysis-Portfolio/HW6_files/HW6.md

 generate the observations from the model for i = 1, …, 100 : yi = 0 +
 εi, εi iid ∼ N (0, 1)

-1. (3 pts) Before proceeding, suppose instead I had committed myself to only reporting the result of the hypothesis test corresponding to the slope coefficient in a simple regression of y on x1, rather than the result of the “best” hypothesis test.
-If I conduct my test at α = 0.05, what would my type I error rate be?
-There’s no need to create a simulation to answer this.
+Before proceeding, suppose instead I had committed myself to

-The type I error rate would be alpha=0.05, or 5%.
+    only reporting the result of the hypothesis test corresponding to the slope coefficient in a simple regression of y on x1, rather than the result of the “best” hypothesis test.
+If I conduct my test at α = 0.05, the type I error rate would be alpha=0.05, or 5%.
 If only testing beta1 and assuming all assumptions of the linear regression model are met (including normally distributed errors and no relationship between x1 and y in reality), the test will correctly follow the specified